Reboot Room FAQs

 There are several things you can do to make digitizing easier before visiting our library, the number one thing is to organize (and sometimes clean) your scans.
 Read more tips and tricks here on NicheAcademy.
 We also publish tutorials for many of our scanners that may help you plan.

-Our lab schedule is very busy and it make take several weeks or months to complete your scanning project.
-While you wait, check out other public libraries around us with similar equipment and other personal archiving services across the country:
+Our lab schedule is very busy and it may take several weeks or months to complete your scanning project.
+While you wait, check out other public libraries around us with similar equipment (listed below) and other personal archiving services (Memory Labs) across the country.

 Everything in the Vintage Media Lab is free to use and was purchased through a Pacific Library Partnership grant in 2019!
 In other words, the only direct cost to you is the amount of time it takes to finish your digitization project.